boldtbanan/boldtbanan.github.io/privacy/index.markdown

 title: "Privacy Policy"
 date: 2004-09-01 -0800
 comments: false
-disqus_identifier: 1095
 categories: []
 sharing: false
 ---

 ## What?
 Why Have A Privacy Policy?

-Well, you wouldn't want Haacked.com sharing all sorts of deeply personal information about you, would you?
+Well, you wouldn't want me sharing all sorts of deeply personal information about you, would you?
 Well of course not.
 Besides, some affiliate programs require a privacy policy.
 So here you go, a privacy policy.